Before you go any further, Meet a Major in a Minute — recent alum Jessi Dimmock gives you a very quick run-down of what she loved about our program:

 What about shows?
 Do I have to audition for those?
 And do I stand a chance at getting cast as a freshman?
 What about if I Minor in Theater?
 And what if I don't want to major OR minor, but I want to act in one of your shows?

 Department mainstage auditions are posted in the department and on our audition page; we often host pre-audition workshops and recommend attending those, especially if you're new to the department.
 Being part of our productions is a key part of majoring in Theater, and acting in a show is credited through our 210 course.
-If you aren't cast in a mainstage show, there are also opportunities in our Student Works Series and end-of-semester class projects.
+If you aren't cast in a mainstage show, there are also opportunities in independent student productions and end-of-semester class projects.

 Musical Theater: I lovelovelove it.
 Do you offer it?

 Yes!
 This is an area in which we are growing year by year.
-We offer a course in musical theater that is collaboratively taught with faculty from Theater, Music, and Dance.
-Every mainstage season includes a musical or a play with strong music and/or movement elements, and students frequently get the chance to put on their own musical theater works under the auspices of the Student Work Series.
+We regularly offer a course in musical theater that is collaboratively taught with faculty from Theater, Music, and Dance.
+Usually, our mainstage season includes a musical or a play with strong music and/or movement elements, and students frequently get the chance to put on their own independent musical theater productions.
 Music and Dance folks are frequent collaborators on our mainstage productions, and we are actively building creative partnerships with those disciplines as a whole and with individual faculty, staff and students.
-The recently-announced Stephen Driscoll Musical Theater Endowment will allow us to ramp up this work to an even greater degree.
+The Stephen Driscoll Musical Theater Endowment will allow us to ramp up this work to an even greater degree.

 How can I participate in theater if I am not interested in or able to major?

 Finally, non-majors are welcome to be part of our department in a variety of ways.
-Many take our introductory performance course, Theater 140, and artists find value in the cross disciplinary challenges offered by our design classes.
+Students from all areas of campus take our introductory performance course, Theater 140, and artists find value in the cross disciplinary challenges offered by our design classes.
 Many of our classes are open to non-majors, although majors are prioritized in some upper-level courses.
 Non-majors are invited to audition for our shows; if you’re committed to doing the collaborative work a successful production requires, we’d love to see you try out for a role!

 I’m already enrolled at UMass and would like to switch into or add the theater major or minor — what do I need to do?

 If you are a UMass student thinking about switching into the major or adding a minor, welcome!
 We are thrilled to have you!
-Please make an appointment with the Undergraduate Program Director, Gil McCauley, to complete the paperwork, discuss your progress toward the degree, and sign up for an advisor.
+Contact the Undergraduate Program Director, Amy Altadonna, to join the department, discuss your progress toward the degree, and sign up for an advisor.